Oliver-Leete/Configs/README.md

 my head around the logic of the persistent two pane layouts and try and nick that.

+OK, I gave up on the above paragraph for now.
+At the moment I just have it swap to a modified version of the tall layout for 1080p screens.

 I love this layout so much that not only is it basically all I use, but I also use it twice.
-In that I have two different layouts defined that use the notebook layout just with different default settings (even more than twice now that I'm using multiple screen resolutions).
+In that I have many layouts defined that use the notebook layout just with different default settings for different workspaces.

 ### Layout Bar Avoidance

-Inspired by a Reddit post, I have made a little function that does some hardcoded checks for the location of window columns, and extends them if they don't interfere with the XMobar.
+Inspired by a Reddit post, I have made a little function that does some hardcoded checks for the location of window columns, and extends them if they don't interfere with the Xmobar.
 I've added this to my Notebook and Four column layout.
 Basically, I have the xmobar take up the centre third of the top of the screen, on those layouts there are checks to see if a column is in the centre third of the screen horizontally.
-If not, it will extend the column height by the height of my XMobar, it's only a little of screen space that I gain back, honestly it is mostly for the looks.
+If not, it will extend the column height by the height of my Xmobar, it's only a little of screen space that I gain back, honestly it is mostly for the looks.

 This is done with some strategic uses of the following function: